StevenClontz/prof.clontz.org/classes/2018/06/ma237/index.md

 Only **✓** contribute to improving a student's letter grade for the course;
 all other accumulated marks will be ignored at the end of the semester.
+So, a student who earns 42 **✓** and 3 **✘** throughout the semester
+will earn the same grade
+as a student who earns 42 **✓** and 300 **✘**.

 ### Revising Solutions

-A student may improve a solution marked as **✱** to **✓** by completing a [Revision Form][revision-form] outside of class and submitting it on the upcoming Friday as one of their ten Mastery Quiz submissions.
-This submission will be marked as usual, but the student may not also attempt the exercise for the matching standard on the Mastery Quiz.
+A student may improve a solution marked as **✱** to **✓** by completing a [Revision Form][revision-form] outside of class and submitting it on the date of the next assessment.

-### Appealing Marks

-In the rare case of a solution erroneously marked as **⚠** or **✘** rather than **✱**, the affected student may complete an [Appeal Form][appeal-form] outside of class and submitting it on the upcoming Friday as one of their ten Mastery Quiz submissions.
+A student submitting a Revision Form must skip the corresponding exercise on that assessment, if applicable.

-If the reason for the appeal is accepted, this submission will be marked as usual; otherwise the submission will not be marked.
+This submission will be marked as usual, possibly earning another **✱** that the student should revise further.
+(Usually at most two revisions will be allowed per exercise.)
-The student may not also attempt the exercise for the matching standard on the Mastery Quiz.

-In the extremely rare case of a solution erroneously marked as **✱/⚠/✘** rather than **✓**, the student may simply show the solution to the instructor; if no mistakes can be found in the original submission, the **✓** will be awarded automatically.

-### Office Reassessments
+## Office Reassessments

-During Wednesday office hours, each student may submit up to two [Office Reassessment Forms][office-form].
-Students that satisfactorily meet the requirements given on this form will be given the opportunity to solve a new exercise that will be immediately marked as usual.
-A student receiving a **✓** in this way may not also attempt the same standard on that week's Mastery Quiz.
+During office hours, Active students may submit up to three [Office Forms][office-form].
+Students that satisfactorily
+meet the requirements given on this form will be given the opportunity to solve a new exercise on the instructor's whiteboard that will be immediately marked.

-Unless an exception is granted by the instructor, this privilege is not offered on any other day, but students are encouraged to meet with the instructor during Monday office hours to discuss course content.

-### Theory/Application Questions

-During each Mastery Quiz, each student will have the opportunity to solve a **Theory/Application Exercise** to demonstrate how to apply the course material to solve new problems, and is marked similarly to other exercises:

-* **✓**:
-  The solution demonstrates complete mastery of how to apply course concepts to the given exercise.
-* **✱**:
-  The solution demonstrates partial understanding of how to apply course concepts to the given exercise, but needs to be revised to demonstrate mastery.
-* **⚠**:
-  The solution references some of the relevant concepts covered in class, but does not demonstrate satisfactory understanding of how to apply them to solve the given exercise.
-* **✘**:
-  The solution demonstrates negligible understanding of the relevant concepts covered in class or how to apply them to the given exercise.

-These may be similarly revised and appealed as other solutions, but cannot be attempted in office hours.
+A student receiving a **✓** in this way must skip the corresponding exercise on the upcoming assessment, if applicable.

+Note that availability for this opportunity may be limited due to student demand, particularly later in the semester.

+## Makeup Quiz

+Students that miss one or more quizzes due to an excusable absence will be allowed to complete a **Makeup Quiz** in place of a scheduled **Mastery Quiz** near the end of the semester.
+The Makeup Quiz is the same format as a Comprehensive Mastery Quiz, except that the number of exercises that may be attempted is based upon how many quizzes were missed due to excusable absences.

-## Final Exam
+## Semifinal and Final Exam

+The **Semifinal** is the same format as a Comprehensive Mastery Quiz, except that **✱** marks may not be revised, there is no limit to the number of exercises that may be attempted, and Inactive students are allowed to submit solutions.
-The **Final Exam** has the exact same structure as the Mastery Quizzes, with the following exceptions:

-* Students have 120 minutes.
+The **Final Exam** is the same format as the Semifinal, except that students will have 120 minutes.

-* Two Theory/Application Exercises are available.
-Students may submit solutions for both.
-* Solutions from the last Mastery Quiz marked as **✱** are returned for revision during the exam; they must be revised during the exam period.
-  Other solutions from the last Mastery Quiz may not be appealed.
-* Up to five **✱** (including at most one Theory/Application **✱**)
-  will be automatically improved to **✓**.
-Further **✱** marks cannot be improved.
+Up to five **✱** marks earned on the Semifinal and Final Exam (total, not each) will be automatically upgraded to **✓**.

-## Makeup Policy

-Since any missed exercises may be completely made up on future assessments, make-up Mastery Quizzes are not available.
-However, a student may request for additional time and responses on the Final Exam if they can demonstrate that their progress has been limited by multiple excusable absences throughout the semester.
-Documentation from a medical professional or university official asking the instructor to excuse an absence is usually required for this purpose.
+In particular, solving exercises on the Semifinal and Final Exam has the same benefit as solving exercises on quizzes.

-## Data Collection
+## Theory/Application Exercises

-The instructor may also collect the following data to evaluate student participation and the effectiveness of the course.

-- Attendance
-- iRAT/tRAT results
-- Quality of team responses to class activities uploaded to Google Drive
-- Peer evaluation survey feedback
-- Variance of student performance within each team
-- Collegiality of student interactions during class

-This data will not be directly used in assigning letter grades for the course, but students who have good attendance, score well on readiness tests, get long with their peers, and so on tend to do well in the course anyway.
-This data will also be used by the instructor if (e.g.) a written recommendation is requested by a student.

-Note also that purposeful negligence with regards to the above (except attendance) will be treated as disruptive academic behavior and will be addressed as such.
-(Refer to [USA's Course Policies][usa-course-policies] for more details.)
+Students that have completely mastered most of the standards covered so far in class are invited to make an appointment to meet with the instructor to work a **Theory/Application Exercise** demonstrating how to apply the course material to solve new problems.

+All students will be given the opportunity to work TA exercises during the Semifinal and the Final Exam, based upon the applications covered during the final days of the course.

 ## Academic Honesty

 Academic Honesty is defined in
 [USA's Student Academic Conduct Policy][usa-academic-conduct].
 Any student who is caught
-cheating will immediately lose credit for all earned **✓**, either for the relevant standard(s) or the whole semester as appropriate.
-In addition, the incident will be reported to the university, and the student may be required to take future assessments during office hours.
+cheating will immediately lose credit for all earned **✓** throughout the entire semester and will only be allowed to earn future **✓** on Comprehensive Mastery Quizzes, the Semifinal, and the Final Exam, which must be done by appointment in the instructor's office.
+In addition, the incident will be reported to the university.

+Any student who is caught cheating twice will automatically receive an F letter grade for the course.

 ## USAOnline and USA Course Policies

 The official syllabus for this course is available on [USAOnline][usaonline].
-Grade data will be provided to students via weekly printed progress reports.
+Grade data will be provided to students via regular printed progress reports.

 [USA's Course Policies][usa-course-policies] apply to this course.